Streaming media: Greenhouse gas emissions

 The net greenhouse gas emissions from streaming music were estimated at between 0.2 and 0.35 million metric tons CO2eq (between 0.2 and 0.35 e6t) per year in the United States, by a 2019 study.
 This was an increase from emissions in the pre-digital music period, which were estimated at "0.14 e6t in 1977, 0.136 million (0.136 e6t) in 1988, and 0.157 million (0.157 e6t) in 2000."
-However this is far less than other everyday activities such as eating, for example greenhouse gas emissions in the United States from beef cattle (burping of ruminants only - not including their manure) were 129 e6t in 2019.
+However, this is far less than other everyday activities such as eating.
+For example greenhouse gas emissions in the United States from beef cattle (burping of ruminants only - not including their manure) were 129 e6t in 2019.

-A 2021 study claimed that one hour of streaming or videoconferencing "emits 150-1,000 g of carbon dioxide ... requires 2-12 L of water and demands a land area adding up to about the size of an iPad Mini."
+A 2021 study claimed that, based on the amount of data transmitted, one hour of streaming or videoconferencing "emits 150-1,000 g of carbon dioxide ... requires 2-12 L of water and demands a land area adding up to about the size of an iPad Mini."
 The study suggests that turning the camera off during video calls can reduce the greenhouse gas and water use footprints by 96%, and that an 86% reduction is possible by using standard definition rather than high definition when streaming content with apps such as Netflix or Hulu.
-However another study estimated a relatively low amount of 36 g/hour, and concluded that watching a Netflix video for half an hour emitted only the same as driving a gasoline fuelled car for about 100 m, so not a significant amount.
+However, another study estimated a relatively low amount of 36 g/hour, and concluded that watching a Netflix video for half an hour emitted only the same amount as driving a gasoline-fuelled car for about 100 m, so not a significant amount.

-One way to decrease greenhouse gas emissions associated with streaming music is making data centers carbon neutral, by converting to electricity produced from renewable sources.
-On an individual level, purchase of a physical CD may be more environmentally friendly if it is to be played more than 27 times.Another option for reducing energy use can be downloading the music for offline listening, to reduce the need for streaming over distance.
+One way to decrease greenhouse gas emissions associated with streaming music is to make data centers carbon neutral by converting to electricity produced from renewable sources.
+On an individual level, the purchase of a physical CD may be more environmentally friendly if it is to be played more than 27 times.
+Another option for reducing energy use is downloading the music for offline listening to reduce the need for streaming over distance.
 The Spotify service has a built-in local cache to reduce the necessity of repeating song streams.